brainhack-school2020/deep_representational_learning/README.md

 ## Conclusion and acknowledgements

 Big thanks to all instructors, to Peer & Valerie, and to all the BHS community.
 This was a full month but I learned and enjoyed it a lot.
-Also thanks to Michelle, which reminded me all the deliverables and deadlines throughout the way!
+I should also thank Michelle, which reminded me all the deliverables and deadlines throughout the way!

-Also thanks to my supervisors (F. Gosselin, I.Charest) and collaborators of this project, which will be integrated as part of my phD.
+Thanks to my supervisors (F. Gosselin, I.Charest) and collaborators of this project, which will be integrated as part of my phD.